 - The conjunction of water softener: Areas where contains hard water minerals in water, requires connecting a water softener with the machine.
-Otherwise, it will build scale inside the heater.
+Otherwise, it will build a scale inside the heater.

 Why install a tankless water heater

 There are some unique reasons for which you should install it:

-- Constant supply: It doesn’t have to wait for your demand of hot water.
+- Constant supply: It doesn’t have to wait for your demand for hot water.
 It doesn’t warm water without your permission.
 Whenever you command it to warm your water, it will do so.
 That’s how there is a constant supply of water in your house or office place.

 - Reliable: It can ensure you that you will never have a shortage of hot water when you need.
 The supply of hot water is for sure according to smarthotwater.com.
-It will also inform you about the temperature of your warm water whether it suits for you.
-That’s how it is quite reliable
+It will also inform you about the temperature of your warm water whether it suits you.
+That’s how it is quite reliable.

 - Economize In terms of space: It requires less space to install a tankless water heater in comparison with tank-based water heaters.
 You can install it under a cell or attach it to the wall close to your bathroom or kitchen.
 You can also use it outside your home for example in your garage also or for doing any other chores outside your home but within your home premise.

 - Onward thinker: you can be an onward thinker by using this water heater because it is going to be a staple need in coming future, not a rare commodity.
 It uses less space, less energy and provides instant hot water when needed.

 - Remote control system: You can use remote to control your water heater and can set it to work according to your preference.
 You can command your water heater to start its work from one room to another which makes it more convenient to use.